Business Intelligence

 1. OpenAI Codex

 OpenAI Codex is reshaping how we interact with databases by introducing advanced AI-powered SQL assistance.
 This tool simplifies complex database queries, making them more accessible and efficient.
-For example, it can transform a simple prompt like "Average weight of penguins on Biscoe" into a precise SQL query:
+For example, it can transform a simple prompt like "Average weight of penguins on Biscoe" into a precise SQL query: (a process that allows you to auto-generate SQL for various users)

-SELECT AVG(body_mass_g) FROM penguins WHERE island = 'Biscoe';
+SELECT AVG(body_mass_g) FROM penguins WHERE island = 'Biscoe'; [4].

 Alexander Embiricos, head of OpenAI's Desktop & Agents team, highlights the transformative potential of Codex: